 Assuming vulnerabilities exist in all software products, we can categorize them into three groups based on the level of awareness to these vulnerabilities:

-- Unknown Vulnerability – A vulnerability which exists in a specific piece of software to which no one is aware.
-There is no proof that such exists but experience teaches us that it does and is just awaiting to be discovered.
+- Unknown Vulnerability – A vulnerability that exists in a specific piece of software to which no one is aware.
+There is no proof that such exists but experience teaches us that it does and is just waiting to be discovered.

-- Zero Day – A vulnerability which has been discovered by a certain group of people or a single person where the vendor of the software is not aware of it and so it is left open without a fix or awareness to it its presence.
+- Zero-Day – A vulnerability that has been discovered by a certain group of people or a single person where the vendor of the software is not aware of it and so it is left open without a fix or awareness to it its presence.

-There are other ways to categorize vulnerabilities: based on the exploitation technique such as buffer overflow or heap spraying, the type of bug which lead to the vulnerability, or such as a logical flaw in design or wrong implementation which leads to the problem.
+There are other ways to categorize vulnerabilities: based on the exploitation technique such as buffer overflow or heap spraying, the type of bug which leads to vulnerability, or such as a logical flaw in design or wrong implementation which leads to the problem.

 This picture from Infosec Institute describes a vulnerability/exploits life cycle in an illustrative manner:

 The time span, colored in red, presents the time where a found vulnerability is considered a Zero Day and the time colored in green turns the state of the vulnerability to un-patched.
-The post disclosure risk is always dramatically higher as the vulnerability becomes public knowledge.
+The post-disclosure risk is always dramatically higher as the vulnerability becomes public knowledge.
 Also, the bad guys can and do exploit in higher frequency than in the earlier stage.
-Closing the gap on the patching period is the only step which can be taken toward reducing this risk.
+Closing the gap in the patching period is the only step that can be taken toward reducing this risk.

 The Math Behind a Targeted Attacks